icynoangel/icyrecipes/README.md

 * build - build for production
 * test - run unit tests
 * coverage - generate coverage report
+* dev - run both server and client in development mode
+* devserver - run only server in development mode
+* server - run server in production mode
 * flow - run flowtype check (flow isn't used though)
 * eslint - run eslint
 * beautify - use prettier to beautify code
+* storybook - run storybook in dev mode
+* build-storybook - build story book for production

 ### It has hooks setup to run on commit